ParadiseToken/token-distribution/README.md

 ### Main Sale

-On November, 2018 @ 5PM UTC and ending on December (or when sold old, whichever comes first), Paradise Token will have a maine sale for the PDT token.
+On 09 January, 2019 @ 11:01 UTC and ending on 09 March, 2019 @ 11:01 (or when sold old, whichever comes first), Paradise Token will have a maine sale for the PDT token.
 The conversion rate from PDT to ETH will change during the course of the maine sale according to the following schedule.

   * Week 1: `1 ETH = 14,000 PDT`
   * Week 2,3,4: `1 ETH = 10,000 PDT`